2022 VENDOR APPLICATIONS ARE NOW CLOSED

 Are there any licenses or permits I need to get?

 Yes.
-You will need to show proof of the following to our Vendor Coordinator by August 31, 2017.
-No one may sell merchandise at the event without:
+You will need to show proof of the following to our Vendor Coordinator by September 2nd, 2022.
+No one may sell merchandise at the event without a California Seller’s Permit, and Business Liability Insurance.

 What tax docs you file with the State of California is between you and the State, and you are responsible for reporting all applicable sales tax accordingly.
 We just need to see proof that you can sell within this state.
-Our Vendor Coordinator will be asking for your Annual or Temporary CA Seller’s Permit to ensure yours is active, just like we did in 2016.
+Our Vendor Coordinator will be asking for your Annual or Temporary CA Seller’s Permit to ensure yours is active, just like we did in in previous years.

 Business Liability Insurance